craftercms/docs/source/developers/extensions/craftercms-marketplace.rst

 .. warning::
-  Make sure to always change the plugin version in the ``craftercms-plugin.yaml`` the next time you create a tag or the submit process will fail
+  Make sure to always change the plugin version in the ``craftercms-plugin.yaml`` the next time you create a tag or the submit process will fail.

   Also remember to set your GitHub repository to public so Crafter can pull from the repository.
 If you're interested in private extensions/Marketplace, you'll need to switch to the Enterprise Edition of CrafterCMS.